BasedLukas/BasedLukas.github.io/source/_posts/cpu.md

 copy 6 2
 1
 copy 0 6
-# if wall ahead and to the right then do a uturn
+# if wall ahead and right do a uturn
 and
 uturn
 eval !=